Free State of Prussia: Ministry of State

-Council of State
+State Council

-The constitution stipulated the formation of a Council of State to represent the provinces of Prussia.
+The constitution stipulated the formation of a State Council to represent the provinces of Prussia.
 Its members were elected by the provincial parliaments; they could not be parliamentary members at the same time.
 The government was to inform the body about affairs of state.
-The Council of State could express its views, had the right to initiate legislation and could lodge an objection to laws passed by Parliament.
+The State Council could express its views, had the right to initiate legislation and could lodge an objection to laws passed by Parliament.
 With a two-thirds majority, Parliament could, with a few exceptions, reject the objection or call for a referendum.
-Until 1933 the mayor of Cologne and future Chancellor of the Federal Republic of Germany, Konrad Adenauer, was chairman of the Council of State.
+Until 1933 the mayor of Cologne and future Chancellor of the Federal Republic of Germany, Konrad Adenauer, was chairman of the State Council.

 Relationship to the Reich

 The Weimar Constitution and the new Prussian Constitution permanently changed the relationship between the Reich and Prussia.
 Unlike during the empire, the executive branch at the Reich level was completely independent of Prussia's.
 The same person was no longer both Reich Chancellor and Prussian Minister President.
 The great importance of state taxes declined in favor of a central tax administration.
 The Reich had fiscal sovereignty and distributed revenues to the states.
 Along with the military and railroads, waterways and a large part of social administration became the responsibility of the Reich.

-Although 61% of the Reich's population lived in Prussia in 1925, it had only two-fifths of the votes in the Reichsrat, the Reich-level equivalent of the Council of State.
+Although 61% of the Reich's population lived in Prussia in 1925, it had only two-fifths of the votes in the Reichsrat, the Reich-level equivalent of the State Council.
 In a departure from the empire's Federal Council, and in contrast to the other states, only half of the members of the Reichsrat to which Prussia was entitled were appointed by the Prussian government.
 The remaining members were elected by the provincial parliaments.